What Are the Differences Between Vegetable Tanned Leather and Vegan Leather

 Chrome tanned products are cheaper and more common than vegetable-tanned leather products

-Thinner and softer than vegetable tanned leather
+Thinner than vegetable tanned leather

 Chrome tanned products neither wears well nor lasts very long and can crack after a few months of use